okihouse/spring-boot-redis-auto-complete/README.md

 it is quite useful.
 For example, it is able to show a number of related contents that includes the word, (just like the instagram search function).

-Also, It is better to set up `AutoCompeletManager` to use it in specific ways that you want.
+Also, It is better to set up `IAutoCompeletManager` to use it in specific ways that you want.

 # Requirements